 Over it all looms the awful presence of King Henry the Mad, crazed for a son, fixated on a sort of loyalty no person with a will can ever give.
 He executed hundreds, many, like Cromwell, for wholly imaginary crimes.
 Cromwell did his bidding, trumping up charges to bring down Anne Boleyn when Henry no longer wanted her, twisting the words of unhappy courtiers into active treason.
 When Cromwell fell in his turn he was not widely mourned, which makes him a bold choice for the central character of this vast novel.
 Mantel shows us his vengefulness, his greed, the cold-blooded ways he destroyed Henry's enemies.
 But also his loyalty to his friends, his hatred of war, the wonderful way he opened his home to a flock of young men, trained them, and launched them on their careers.

 To me these books are a great gift.
-I treasure them, and I feel a heavy debt of gratitude to Hillary Mantel for bringing them into the world.
+I treasure them, and I feel a heavy debt of gratitude to Hilary Mantel for bringing them into the world.